Configure the Availability service for cross-forest topologies

 This example defines the free/busy access method that the Availability service uses on the local Mailbox server in the source forest.
 The local Mailbox server is configured to access free/busy information from the forest ContosoForest.com on a per-user basis.
 This example uses the service account to retrieve free/busy information.

-To configure bidirectional cross-forest availability, repeat these steps in the Exchange Management Shell for the target forest.
+To configure bidirectional cross-forest availability, repeat these steps in the target forest.

-If you choose to configure cross-forest availability with trust, and also choose to use a service account (instead of specifying organization-wide or per-user credentials), you must extend permissions as shown in the example in the next section, "Use the Exchange Management Shell to configure trusted cross-forest availability with a service account."
+If you choose to configure cross-forest availability with trust, and also choose to use a service account (instead of specifying organization-wide or per-user credentials), you must extend permissions as shown in the example in the "Use the Shell to configure trusted cross-forest availability with a service account" section.
 Performing that procedure in the target forest gives Mailbox servers in the source forest permission to serialize the original user context.

-Use the Exchange Management Shell to configure trusted cross-forest availability with a service account
+Use the Shell to configure trusted cross-forest availability with a service account

 This example configures trusted cross-forest availability with a service account.